 Internal Finance ManagerRead Bio

-Brian Chen is a Public Health and Data Science major from Shrewsbury, Massachusetts.
+Brian Chen is an Economics major from Shrewsbury, Massachusetts.
+As a member of the Finance Committee, he works to secure grants and partnerships with organizations both on and off campus.
 He joined the forum hoping to challenge his beliefs and help foster meaningful and respectful dialogue on campus.
-In his free time, you can find him trying out new spots to eat, hiking, binge-listening to Troye Sivan, or playing the violin.
+In his free time, you can find him listening to R&B, playing the violin, and watching BA Test Kitchen videos.